Could comfrey a little known herb, be the holy grail of the skincare world?

-It’s often used in skin care products, because it has a real affinity with the skin:
+This wonder herb is often used in skincare products because it has a real affinity with the skin.

 Comfrey Symphytum Officinale

-- Comfrey leaf officinale, is excellent for healing bruises and scrapes effectively
+- comfrey officinale is excellent for healing bruises and scrapes effectively

-- It is said to help repair broken bones, fractures and muscle damage
+- it is known to help repair broken bones, fractures, and muscle damage

-- One of the main components in comfrey leaf is Allantoin, a compound that is used to hasten skin regeneration, it is known to possess cell proliferating properties which assists tissue healing
+- allantoin one of the main components in comfrey pops up again, this time in its potential to hasten skin regeneration – it is thought to possess cell proliferating properties which assist in tissue healing

 - Studies also indicate, that a component of comfrey known as rosmarinic acid also has wonderful anti-inflammatory properties, helping to calm and soothe stressed skin